Information is Updated Daily at 12:00pm ct

 President Dunsworth announced that University of the Ozarks is suspending all classes until after Spring Break.
 Afterwards, classes will resume in an all online method.

-As part of the CARES Act, University of the Ozarks will provide reporting on the disbursement of funds received from the Higher Education Relief Fund.
+As part of the CARES Act, CRRSA Act, and ARP Act, the University of the Ozarks will provide reporting on the disbursement of funds received from the Higher Education Relief Funds I, II, and III.

 President Dunsworth gave live campus updates about the state of the University via Facebook through the spring semester.
 For those who do not have Facebook, we’ve also saved these updates on YouTube.

 Like our Facebook page for notifications of any future live updates.